Region 2 includes:

 No Current program, but Sue is working on it.

 We would like to identify all Lutheran parish nurses working in congregations of Region Two.
-Please send an e-mail with your information to Andy West at firstname.lastname@example.org so we can keep an updated list of Lutheran parish nurses in this region.
+Please send an e-mail with your information to Andy West.
+Her contact information is in the Members Only section of this web site.
+That way we can keep an updated list of Lutheran parish nurses in this region.

 Funds are available to provide displays for synod meetings if you are interested in presenting the concept of parish nursing to groups within your synod.
 Please let us know how we can help.